Fermat-ORG/fermat-framework/README.md

 While designing Fermat we tried to find the answer to the following questions:

+* How can we build a P2P network to interconnect all devices bwtween each other in a scalable way?
+* How do we get sure the communication is secure?
+* How do we build a Plug-ins Framework able to run on smart phones?
+* How do we make as much of the code portable to other every OS?
+* How do we enable thousands of developers to collaborate?
+* How do me make the framework multi-wallet or multi-app?
+* How do we let the End User to install more wallets within the same APP and in a P2P way?
+* How do we organize Plug-in in order to be reusable by other Plugin?
+* How do we prevent a bad Plug-in from stealing the digital funds stored on other Plug-ins?
+* How do we make sure information keeps a consistent state even if a phone turns itself off at any time?
+* How can we manage multiple identities used by the End User on different wallets / APPs?
 * How can we isolate ordinary people from the perceived complexity of crypto currencies?
+* How do we integrate merchants, retailers and brands of all sizes in a clever way?
+* How can we allow non-developers to create digital wallets without programming anything at all?
+* How can we create a fair systems with the developers who contribute to the project?
 * How can we use the collective intelligence of the developer community?
 * How can we reuse the entire current infrastructure already in place?
-* How do we integrate legacy financial institutions in a way they feel comfortable?
-* How do we integrate merchants, retailers and brands of all sizes in a clever way?
-* How can we allow people to create digital wallets without programming anything at all?
-* How can we keep people's digital money at their hands without needing to trust third parties?
-* How can we create a fair systems with the developers who contributed to it?

 The answers to each of these questions are addressed within Fermat.

 <br>
 ## What is Fermat?

 Fermat is a system for experimentation on what needs to be done to get crypto currencies mass adopted.
+As it is very easy to develop mobile APPs on Fermat, entrepreneurs can use it to easily test their business models.

 Technically Fermat is an open-source P2P system built on a plug-ins architecture that handles a stack of platforms and runs on multiple OS including Android, Linux, iOS, OSX and Windows.

-What makes Fermat different from other wallet systems or services?
+#### What makes Fermat different from other wallet systems or services?

 * **Fermat is P2P.** This makes it censorship resistent and difficult to be attacked.

 * **Fermat is built with plugins.** This enables functionality to be reused and opens the door to any developer to participate.

-* **Fermat runs on end users' devices.** This enables users to hold their own money eliminating the need to trust a third party.
+* **Fermat runs on End Users' devices.** This enables users to hold their own funds and digital assets eliminating the need to trust a third party.

 * **Fermat is inclusive.** By creating their own plugins, current industry members can integrate with Fermat to offer their services and products to Fermat's user base.